 - Quit your full-time job and achieve financial freedom?

 - Share the knowledge

-Well, I feel that all the above reasons are valid to start a blog but here is the deal.
+Well, I feel all the above reasons are valid to start a blog but here is the deal.
 I don’t know the exact number but as I see how most people start their new blog full-on energy and excitement and quit after six months or even in less time.
 Do you know the reason?
-They lack one thing – The right blogging attitude.
+Mostly they lack one thing – The right blogging attitude.
 Before you get deeper, I suggest you read my article Is Blogging A Right Career Choice For You.

 What is a blog anyway?

 A blog is an online website that contains information related to a specific niche or a topic in the form of pages or articles.
 It could be about news around you, health tips, sports buzz, celebrity gossips or any other.
 Writing helpful content and engaging frequently with the readers help you build trust in the long run and eventually, money.